Our Care Management Team offers the following services which are based on the Assertive Community Treatment (ACT) model, an evidence-based practice:

 Family members often carry the burden of providing crisis intervention, support with daily activities, transportation, and other tasks associated with their loved one’s daily routine.

-Our dual diagnosis, outpatient Care Management treatment teams work to relieve families of these duties and help them to restore their natural relationships.
+Our dual diagnosis Care Management Team works to relieve families of these duties and help them to restore their natural relationships.

-- Physical Health
+- Physical Health & Wellness Activities

 - Medical Care & Medication Support